 Some students do still qualify for work-study funding even if they did not request it on their FAFSA.
 You can check in with Student Financial Services to see if you are eligible to receive work-study funding.

-Once you have enrolled in classes, you can access our online job board called JagJobs.
-Most on-campus positions will be posted there, but you will also find that off- campus positions are posted there too.
-For more tips on navigating JagJobs, check our our job searching resources.
+Once you have enrolled in classes, you can access our online job board on Handshake, where you can find a variety of jobs for Jags (including on- and off- campus positions and other positions from the Indianapolis area, as well as other states).
+For more tips on navigating Handshake, check our job searching resources.

-Additionally, mark your calendar for the Part-Time Job Fair on September 3!
+Additionally, keep an eye on updates for the fall Part-Time Job Fair!
 This is a virtual event to help you connect with on- and off-campus employers face-to-face.
 Many students obtain employment as a result of attending this event.
-You can pop in anytime 12:00–4:00 p.m. to connect with potential employers.

 Check our home page regularly for updates regarding the hiring freeze.

-You will need to enroll in classes before you will be given access to JagJobs.
-Your access will be set up within three business days of your course enrollment.
-Once you have access, you will use your username and passphrase to log in.
+You will need to enroll in classes before you will be given access to Handshake.
+Your access will be set up 24 hours after your course enrollment.
+Once you have access, you will use your IU username and passphrase to log in.

-- Log into your Student Center on One.IU.edu
+- Log in to your Student Center on One.IU

 Feel free to reach out to our office if you need assistance building or updating your resume or cover letter or getting your hiring documents together.

-Though there are always on- and off-campus jobs being posted on JagJobs, the numbers will steadily decrease throughout the fall semester.
+Though there are always on- and off-campus jobs being posted, the numbers will steadily decrease throughout the fall semester.
 If you would like to work once classes start, don't be afraid to start applying even if you are not on campus yet.

-If you are seeking on-campus positions specifically, it should be noted that only work-study eligible students are being hired in on-campus jobs at this time.
+If you are seeking on-campus positions specifically, it should be noted that only work-study-eligible students are being hired in on-campus jobs at this time.
 This is due to a hiring freeze at IUPUI.
 Once the freeze is lifted, all students will see an increase in campus positions to which they can apply.
-Check our home page regularly for updates regarding the hiring freeze.

 On-campus positions are willing to work around your class schedule, and many of them are willing to work with you to help you find the number of hours that works well for you.
-The average number of hours that students work each week on campus, is 11, and you cannot work more than 29/week.
+The average number of hours that students work each week on campus is 11, and you cannot work more than 29 per week.